Albano Neves e Sousa

-Albano Neves e Sousa (1921, Matosinhos, Portugal - 1995, São Salvador, Brasil) was a portuguese-angolan painter, poet, writer and ethnographer.
-He was born in Portugal, living in Angola and, after 1975, in Brazil.
+Albano Neves e Sousa (1921 in Matosinhos, Portugal – 1995 in Salvador, Bahia, Brazil) was a Portuguese-Angolan painter, poet, writer and ethnographer.
+He was born in Portugal, lived in Angola and, after 1975, in Brazil.

-Albano Neves e Sousa is a key figure in Angolan art history.
-His art provides a visual history of Angola, depicting its people and landscapes with remarkable passion.
-His art is deeply connected to the culture of Angola and Brazil.
+Albano Neves e Sousa is considered an important figure in Angolan art history.
+His work provides a visual record of Angola, depicting its people and landscapes, and is closely connected to the cultures of Angola and Brazil.

-Neves e Sousa introduced the world to the Angolan martial art n'golo, which is considered the ancestor of capoeira.
-His engolo drawings from 1950s have become an important historical document and one of the key proofs of the Angolan origin of capoeira.
+Neves e Sousa documented the Angolan martial art n'golo through drawings made in the 1950s, highlighting similarities between engolo and the Afro-Brazilian martial art capoeira.
+These drawings have been cited by some researchers in discussions about possible connections between Angolan combat traditions and the development of capoeira, although the nature of this relationship remains debated.

 Biography

 Albano Silvino Gama de Carvalho das Neves e Sousa was born on January 15, 1921, in Matosinhos, Portugal, during one of his family's trips to Portugal.